WebyThinksVK/martinkaptein.com/content/page/about.md

 share = true	# set false to hide share buttons slug = "about" title = "About Martin Kaptein" description = "This is the website of Martin Kaptein.
-Martin Kaptein is a musician, pianist, technology enthusiast and philosopher."
+Martin Kaptein is a musician, pianist, technology enthusiast and speaks a lot of different languages."
 +++

 # Welcome to the website of Martin Kaptein!